marisarpo/horizons-week02/day1/1_landing_page/README.md

 Add a `margin` property to the `center-paragraph` CSS class selector based on the specs.

+Note that spacing can be specified in a variety of ways in CSS.
+You can specify a number followed by "px", which refers to an absolute number of pixels.
+You can also use "em" instead of "px", where "1em" is equal to the font size (in pixels) applied to the element.
+See [cssdocs][the full list of CSS units] if you're curious.

 Reload again to see your changes.
 Congrats on finishing Phase 1!

 [live-01]: http://horizons-school-of-technology.github.io/week02/day1/1_landing_page/solution/01-title.html